Offlinedevice/Offlinedevice/README.md

 Print the plastic parts you need.
 See folder "3D".

 ### Download and burn image
-Download [the image](https://www.mediafire.com/file/hz4bb3kw2phr0v1/offline_device_0_2_8.img.gz/file) and burn it to a microSD-card (min 32 gb) with balenaEtcher (recommended) or Raspberry Pi Imager.
+Download [the latest image](https://www.mediafire.com/file/3a129qj1i9z1wgg/Offline_device_v0_3_1.img.gz/file) and burn it to a microSD-card (min 32 gb) with balenaEtcher (recommended) or Raspberry Pi Imager.
 Please note that it might be necessary to restart the device after initial power on for it to start.

+To check the signature of the latest image use [the signature file](https://www.mediafire.com/file/upbmzuttb2eqqwx/Offline_device_v0_3_1.img.gz.sig/file).
+First make sure you have the correct public key (see below) imported to your local keychain.
+Then place the two downloaded files (the signature and the image) in the same directory and run command: gpg --verify signature_files_name.sig image_files_name.img.gz (insert the real name for the files..).

-To run the Offline device with GUIApp version 0.2.8, and later, it's necessary to first burn the relevant/latest Image to the microSD-card (see above):
+To run the Offline device with GUIApp version 0.3.1, and later, it's necessary to first burn the relevant/latest Image to the microSD-card (see above):

 <p align="center"><img src="https://github.com/Offlinedevice/project/blob/291037e6e33de97521e22a7abb742123ab7c2843/balenaEtcher_screenshot.PNG"></p>